tube42/tweeny/README.rst

 which can be a bit tricky to install on some systems (i.e. apt-get wont suffice).

 When that is done, to build the code and run the tests

 ::
- ant compile
+ ./gradlew build
- ant test
+ ./gradlew test

 You can build the .jar library by executing
 ::
- ant dist
+ ./gradlew jar